madilippmann/madilippmann/README.md

 ### Hello, GitHub 👋

 The name's Madi!
 I'm a Bay Area software engineer looking to join a team of engineers where I can contribute in building impactful software and challenge myself to grow as a developer.
-Formerly a classical musician and arts administrator with a background in composition, conducting, vocal performance/opera.
+Formerly a classical musician and arts administrator with a background in composition, conducting, and vocal performance/opera.

 ![Email](https://img.shields.io/static/v1?label=Email&message=lippmann.dev@gmail.com&color=7E8AC9&style=for-the-badge)
 ![LinkedIn](https://img.shields.io/static/v1?label=LinkedIn&message=madilippmann&color=DDFFD9&style=for-the-badge)